-Enjoy your Elopement Wedding on one of our beaches
+Enjoy your Elopement Wedding Cornwall on one of our beaches

 Famous for breathtakingly beautiful beaches, it’s no wonder that so many couples choose to Elope to Cornwall.
 Cornwall has one of the most stunning coastlines in the UK.
 The north has rolling waves, dramatic, rugged cliffs and sandy beaches, the west is wild, untamed and the south is tranquil with sandy coves and thankfully you’re never more than 10 miles away from a beach.
 Welcome to paradise!
 No matter where you are visiting there will be a local beach within easy reach.
 With the total number of beaches in Cornwall coming in at around 300, the variation is endless.
 From sweeping stretches of sandy shores, dramatic steep-cliffed coves with wild waves, white sands and turquoise waters, to surfing beaches and sheltered pebbled coves, you will be spoilt for choice.
 Cornwall has become a world famous Surfing destination over recent years.
 Try out the great surfing waves along the North Cornish coast where you can also attend a surf school if practise is needed!
 Are you ready to Elope to Cornwall and explore our beautiful beaches?
 We cant wait to host your Elopement wedding.

-Are you planning on having your small Wedding or Handfasting Wedding Ceremony in Cornwall during June?
+Are you planning on having your micro Wedding or Handfasting Wedding Ceremony in Cornwall during June?
 Then you’re In luck!

 Are you tired of snappy seagulls attacking you and your pasty?
 Perhaps it’s time to push out the boat!
 A wildlife safari boat, that is!!
 Have you thought about booking a sea safari to spot dolphins, whales, basking sharks, seals and all kinds of seabirds?
 June is one of the best months for wildlife watching.
 At this time of year there’s a bounty of birdlife to see all around Cornwall, especially along the coast, whether walking our coastal paths, out on a sea kayak or on a Sea Safari.
 It is the best time of year to see Puffins on the cliffs around the Rumps and Mouls Island near Polzeath too.
 There’s also a better chance of spotting sunfish, dolphins and basking sharks.
 To experience a marine wildlife adventure of a lifetime, hop on board a wildlife boat trip from Padstow, Falmouth or Penzance to increase your chances of spotting these beautiful marine creatures.
 To find out about more amazing things to do while Honeymooning In Cornwall, please check out our blogs or get in touch with us.